huijing/huijing.github.io/_drafts/where-did-css-named-colours-come-from.md

 - [Re: New Working Draft published: CSS3 module: Color](https://lists.w3.org/Archives/Public/www-style/2001Mar/0074.html)
 - [Last call comments on CSS3 module: color](https://lists.w3.org/Archives/Public/www-style/2002May/0122.html)

+Of course, there were also some light-hearted moments in there.
+Tongue-in-cheek seems to be a popular style of humour on that mailing list.

 - [Color Standards (Silly)](https://lists.w3.org/Archives/Public/www-style/1997Dec/0039.html)
 - [what happened to the pantone colors?](https://lists.w3.org/Archives/Public/www-style/1997Dec/0038.html)
 - [ChromaFuzz](https://lists.w3.org/Archives/Public/www-style/1997Dec/0040.html)

+*add response from Eric and Chris, if possible*

 ## Relevant links